HelloPyunny/bestFormation/README.md

-# Player Prediction Model
+# Best Formation Generator with Player Position Prediction

+This project generates the best formation for the selected 11 players.

-This project predicts a player's **Position Group** (e.g., ATT, MF, DF, GK), detailed **Position** (e.g., ST, CB), and **Overall Rating (OVR)** based on the player's stats.
+Also this project predicts a player's **Position Group** (e.g., FW, MF, DF, GK), detailed **Position** (e.g., ST, CB), and **Overall Rating (OVR)** based on the player's stats.
 The workflow is divided into multiple scripts, each serving a distinct purpose.

 ## Scripts Overview

 - **predict_position_grouped.py**
-  Trains a classification model (e.g., RandomForestClassifier) to classify a player into a Position Group (ATT, MF, DF, GK).
+  Trains a classification model (e.g., RandomForestClassifier) to classify a player into a Position Group (FW, MF, DF, GK).

 - **predict_position.py**
   Trains a classification model to predict a player’s detailed Position (ST, CB, etc.).